sparkflows/sparkflows-docs/docs/cloudera-hadoop/connecting-spark-cluster.rst

 Create New Users in Fire
 --------------------

 Fire allows creating multiple users.
-Create the users in Fire under ``Administration/Users`` which would be building and running workflows.
+Create the users in Fire under ``Administration/Users`` which would build and run the workflows.

 These users have to exist on HDFS.
 So, ensure that these users' home directory(s) are created on HDFS.